jannypie/learningD3/README.md

 ------------------------------------------------------------------------------------

 I came across this tutorial while building my OpenBeerDatabase exercise, so it fits that I'll work through it next, using the same code.
 This is the same beer data as previous but with the data starting from the bottom rather than the top, and labelled more nicely.
 [Making Bar Charts](http://jsfiddle.net/d67FY/7/)

+[Making a scatterplot](http://jsfiddle.net/d67FY/8/) Same data as before, just more circles